-Identity : Global EnableQoS : False
+Identity : Global

+EnableQoS : False

 EncryptionLevel : SupportEncryption

-EnableSiren : False MaxVideoRateAllowed : VGA600K
+EnableSiren : False

+MaxVideoRateAllowed : VGA600K

-4.7 Updating Device Firmware from the Skype for Business Server
+4.8 Updating Device Firmware from the Skype for Business Server

-The IP phone firmware version can be updated from the Skype for Business server.
+The phone's firmware version can be updated from the Skype for Business server.

-Note: For detailed information on the firmware update process, refer to https://technet.microsoft.com/en-us/library/gg398861.aspx/.
+Note: For more information on the firmware update process, refer to https://technet.microsoft.com/en-us/library/gg398861.aspx/.